alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 github: "https://github.com/alimate/alimate.github.io/blob/master/_posts/2020-1-11-lock-striping.md"
 excerpt: "A simple article to demonstrate the fact that how well a fine-grained synchronized concurrent data structure performs compared to its coarse-grained counterpart."
 ---
 There are dozens of decent lock-free hashtable implementations.
-Usually those data structures, instead of using plain locks, are using *CAS* based operations to be *Lock Free*.
+Usually, those data structures, instead of using plain locks, are using *CAS* based operations to be *Lock Free*.
 With this narrative, it might sound I'm gonna use this post to build an argument for lock-free data structures.
-That's not the case, quite suprisingly.
+That's not the case, quite surprisingly.
 On the contrary, here we're going to talk about *Plain Old Locks*.

 Now that everybody's on-board, Let's implement a concurrent version of `Map` with this simple contract:
 {% highlight java %}